 - University Hospital of Wales, Cardiff (8 posts)

 - Newport, Gwent (8 posts)

 - Wrexham (4 posts)

 You will remain in the same hospital for at least 2 years (usually 3) and therefore will be able to use this to develop your understanding of how care of the sick patient is organised and dealt with throughout the hospital.
-This will enable you in the future to communicate and understand the difficulties encountered by different areas in dealing with an acutely ill patient.
+This will enable you to communicate and understand the difficulties encountered by different areas in dealing with an acutely ill patient.

 Application to ACCS is through your chosen base speciality - you cannot apply for ACCS on its own.
-The specialities offering ACCS as an option in their training programme are Anaesthesia, Medicine and Emergency Medicine (Accident and Emergency Medicine)
+The specialities offering ACCS as an option in their training programme are Anaesthesia, Medicine and Emergency Medicine (Accident and Emergency Medicine).

 If you apply to train as a physician, there are 4 slots available for you to enter ACCS.
 Following completion of the first 2 years of ACCS you will enter an extra year at ST2 level to allow you to achieve the necessary medicine competencies.